+where $eps$ is a small value which is added to avoid computation of $log(0)$.
 We implemented the PNN model using PyTorch.
 The input layer neurons are fully connected to the hidden layer, and the hidden layer is also fully connected to the output layer.
 The hidden layer's size is ten, and the output layer is 1, where the input layer size depends on the number of inputs of the application.
-We used the $tanh$ activation function to transform the weighted sum of the input into an output. $Adam$ optimizer is used in PNN to update weights and learning rate in the training stage.
-To optimize the training process, we tune the hyperparameters (number of epochs, batch size, and learning rate).
-Rigorous tuning shows that the network gets the minimal loss for specific values of the hyperparameters.
-Therefore, we train the models using a batch size of 10, 300 epochs and choose the learning rate to be $10^{-4}$.
+We used the $tanh$ activation function to transform the weighted sum of the input into an output. $Adam$ optimizer is used in PNN to update weights and the learning rate in the training stage.
+We tune the hyperparameters (number of epochs, batch size, and learning rate) to optimize the training process.
+Rigorous tuning shows that the network gets minimal loss for specific values of the hyperparameters.
+Therefore, we train the models for 300 epochs using a batch size of 10 and choose the learning rate to be $10^{-4}$.